vefunder/protocol-research-review/admin/Dao-proposal/sub-DAOs_proposal.md

      - Fund risk analysis teams to provide dashboards/analytics for Curve users

 ### **Curve Analytics**
-- Budget: 2m CRV vested over 365 days for operations from Q1 '24 to Q1 '26
+- **Budget**: 5m CRV vested over 365 days for operations from Q1 '24 to Q1 '26.
+Estimated USD-denominated budget required is $1m/year
-- 2-of-3 multisig: 0xAeF6ea60f6443BAD046E825C1d2b0C0B5eBC1f16
+- **2-of-3 multisig**: 0xAeF6ea60f6443BAD046E825C1d2b0C0B5eBC1f16
      - Benny - Curve Monitor Lead
      - Alunara - Curve Monitor front end
      - Phillip - Curve Monitor back end
-- Team: Curve Analytics currently consists of developers Benny, Alunara, and Phillip.
+- **Team**: Curve Analytics currently consists of developers Benny, Alunara, and Phillip.
-- Responsibilities: The Analytics team was established in Q2 '23 with the objective of providing open, transparent, and reliable data streams encompassing all aspects of the Curve ecosystem.
+- **Responsibilities**: The Analytics team was established in Q2 '23 with the objective of providing open, transparent, and reliable data streams encompassing all aspects of the Curve ecosystem.
 Our work includes the development of an analytics platform <a href="http://www.curvemonitor.com">Curve Monitor<a/>, which offers real-time dashboards featuring pool metrics, MEV monitoring, revenue tracking, and information on crvUSD rates and markets.
 Additionally, we are responsible for developing and maintaining back-end services which are used by Curve's official front-end, Curve sub-DAOs, and third-party protocols working within the Curve ecosystem.
 We also maintain bots on messaging apps that provide real-time tracking of user activity and MEV on Curve.
      - Develop and maintain user-facing analytics services through Curve Monitor and messaging app bots.
      - Develop and maintain back-end API services (such as curve-prices API, Llama Airforce API, and subgraphs), ensuring their reliability and performance while providing detailed, up-to-date documentation for each.
      - Collaborate with the Curve core team, Curve sub-DAOs, third-party protocols, and the wider Curve community to ascertain existing and upcoming data requirements and gather feedback for potential improvements to Curve Monitor and other analytics services.